Princess Cecilia of Sweden: English journey

 Cecilia's visit to England was part of an attempt to convince Queen Elizabeth I to marry her half-brother King Eric XIV.
 She was also to recruit English pirates to attack hostile Danish, German and Polish ships on the Baltic Sea.
 In January 1566, Eric also gave her the task of negotiating an alliance between Sweden and England to assist Sweden in its attempt to have peace in the war between Sweden and Denmark.
 There are conflicting reports as to how she managed these negotiations.
 As for the marriage question, some reports claim that she tried to go through the Earl of Leicester.
 However, Cecilia had her own agenda, and also tried to make Elizabeth interfere in the matter of her brother John's imprisonment, and in October, Elizabeth wrote to Eric and asked him to release John.
 She upheld a contact with the Duke of Prussia regarding her attempts to free John.
 She was also in close contact with the Spanish ambassador at the English court, because the lands of her consort were partially placed in Spanish Luxembourg.

 The relationship between Cecilia and Elizabeth was damaged because of Cecilia's close contact with the Spanish ambassador, and because of the scandals caused by her debts.
 Cecilia acquired enormous debts because of the style she felt was necessary to live according to her status at court.
 In November 1566, her consort was forced to leave for Germany in an attempt to borrow money for her.
 Her greatest creditors were George North and John Diamond (also called Dymoch): she also used the doctor Cornelius Alnetanus who borrowed her money and pawned things for her.
 Alnetanus was previously exiled from court by Elizabeth for trying to convince her that he could make gold, and Elizabeth imprisoned him after he violated her order not to have anything to do with Cecilia.
 In March, Christopher returned to England in secret and tried to abduct Cecilia from her creditors, but was discovered and put in prison by his creditors.
 Elizabeth had him freed, but this definitely ended the friendship between Cecilia and the queen.
 In April 1566, Cecilia pawned her jewelry and wardrobe to finance their trip to Baden.
 In Dover, however, they were stopped and most of their luggage was confiscated in the names of their creditors North and Diamond.
-However, not only was Cecilia's and Christopher's luggage confiscated, but also that of Cecilia's Swedish ladies-in-waiting (who had no debts), and Cecilia and her courtiers regarded themselves to have subjected to theft.
+However, not only was Cecilia's and Christopher's luggage confiscated, but also that of Cecilia's Swedish ladies-in-waiting (who had no debts), and Cecilia and her courtiers regarded themselves to have been subjected to theft.
 She was pregnant at this point, and when she finally reached Rodemachern (now Rodemack) her son was born handicapped, for which she blamed her creditors for the rest of her life.